-The moment your child reaches an age where he can start having solids, a bucketload of advice will be overturned upon you.
-But in this entire chaos, one suggestion seems to resound from nearly every source, and that is dal pani.
-The water that you get from the dal has only the taste to it but none of the nutrition that might benefit the child.
-Most parents choose to mash some dal along with it and give it to the baby.
-Balancing the same with other items for his nutrition is just as necessary to make the benefits stay for a longer period.
+The moment your baby reaches an age where he can start having solids, you will receive a ton of advice.
+However, the one suggestion that seems to resound from nearly every source is dal pani – the water you get from dal that has the taste but not as much of the nutrition.
+Many parents choose to mash some dal along with the water and feed it to the baby.
+Balancing this with other items is just as necessary for the baby’s health.

 Why Give Toor/Moong Dal Water to Baby?

-Moong dal pani for babies is a suggestion that has trickled down from generations and there is a pretty good reason for it.
-The benefits a baby receives due to it are numerous and all of those are essential for him.
+Moong dal pani for babies is a suggestion that has trickled down from generations, and there is a pretty good reason for it.
+The benefits a baby receives from it are numerous, and they are essential for your baby.

 - Dal pani is easy to digest, making it the perfect first food for your child.

-- Going for yellow moong dal is a better choice since the chances of allergy with it are minimal.
+- Going for yellow moong dal is a better choice since the chances of allergies are minimal and it is easily digestible.

-- Numerous trace elements like zinc, iron, manganese benefit the growth of the baby and help in strengthening the immunity, too.
+- Numerous trace elements like zinc, iron, manganese present in dal pani benefit the growth of the baby and help in strengthening the immunity.

 When to Start Dal Water for Babies

 Dal ka pani for a 6-month-old baby is the usual way to go for most parents, as this is the age where babies start to consume solids.
 However, the right age for it depends on why the parent wants to feed the baby dal pani in the first place.
-While some prefer to make it an accompaniment with the breastmilk, others choose to use dal pani as a way to wean the child from milk.
-Nevertheless, a minimum age of 6-8 months is necessary while you could choose to start it around a year’s mark as well.
+While some prefer to make it an accompaniment to breast milk, others choose to feed dal pani as a way to wean the baby off milk.
+Nevertheless, the age of 6-8 months is ideal; you can even start feeding your baby dal pani at the age of one year.

-In a single serving of a cup of dal pani, the nutritional elements present in it are distributed as follows.
+In a single serving of a cup of dal pani, the nutritional elements are distributed as follows.

 |Vitamin A||18.3 mcg|